MicrosoftDocs/defender-docs/exposure-management/exposure-insights-overview.md

 ## Security recommendations

 Assets and workloads are assessed against security standards.
 Security recommendations based on those assessments provide practical steps to help you improve security settings and remediate identified issues.
 In Security Exposure Management, the recommendations catalog serves as a centralized repository for security recommendations.

-Reommendations show as compliant or non-compliant for the entire organization, where compliant indicates that the recommendation has been implemented successfully.
+Recommendations show as compliant or non-compliant for the entire organization, where compliant indicates that the recommendation has been implemented successfully.
 You can review individual recommendations, their state, impact, and source, and follow remediation steps to address recommendation issues.

 Security Exposure Management integrates recommendations from Microsoft Defender for Cloud running the [Defender for Cloud Security Posture Management (CSPM) plan](/azure/defender-for-cloud/concept-cloud-security-posture-management), and from Defender XDR [secure score](/microsoft-365/security/defender/microsoft-secure-score.md).

-he recommendations For instance, sources like Microsoft Secure Score and Microsoft Defender for Cloud.
-Examining and addressing recommendations lets you preemptively address security risk and reduce exposure.

 ## Metrics